 The alethic modality that has this categorial status is something like physical necessitation.
 It is the modality involved in the "pure principle" that "every alteration must have a cause."
 But the use of these modal concepts to formulate particular laws of nature results neither in a priori principles nor in analytic judgments.
 Lawlike claims assert modal relations between noncategorial descriptive concepts.
 They are synthetic, and must be discovered and justified empirically.
-The crux of Kant's challenge in the first Critique that culminates in the B Deduction, is to show how it is intelligible that categorial concepts, paradigmatically the modal ones, can both articulate structural relations intrinsic and essential to the use of descriptive concepts and express causal laws of nature that combine the features of being on the one hand universal and necessary, and on the other hand, empirical.
+The crux of Kant's challenge in the first Critique that culminates in the B Deduction, is to show how it is intelligible that categorial concepts, paradigmatically the modal ones, can both articulate structural relations intrinsic and essential to the use of descriptive concepts and express causal laws of nature that combine the features of being on the one hand universal and necessary and, on the other hand, empirical.

-and intuition is a complex and challenging question.
-There seems to be some terminological drift across the species, and some wavering on how to classify particular examples.
+2. A further development of what I want to claim will be retrospectively recognizable as the same line of thought can be found in Frege.
+His use of Latin letters and his logical sign of generality (used in conjunction with the notation for hypotheticals) express relations between concepts.
+It has always been an embarrassment for the anachronistic extensional quantificational reading of this notation (due originally to Russell) that Frege says of it, when he first introduces it in the Begriffsschrift, that it is the right way and some wavering on how to classify particular examples.
 (The status of the crucial a priori principle that every alteration must have a cause, for instance, is apparently variously characterized at [B3] and [B5].)
 Being available a priori is necessary, but not sufficient [B3].